Identifying Fake News and Online Hoaxes

 What is the website url?
 Having an unusual website address that includes “.com” with additional letters after can often provide a clue that the website is not a reliable source.

 Even using this suggestion is not enough to identify sites that are less than reputable.
-You can tell students that sources that have “org” or “edu” or “gov” are likely to be more reliable and credible but the better way to fact check information they are finding is by checking to see if they find similar information on other sites.
+You can tell students that sources that have “org” or “edu” or “gov” they may be more credible but even this is not always a fool-proof way to determine information credibility.

-Then students should do more research about the organization and the author to see if the information gives any more clues on his or her reliability as an expert on the topic.
+Students should do more research about the organization and the author to see if the information gives any more clues on their reliability as an expert on the topic.

 When students understand the steps they can take to verify information, they are less likely to fall victim to fake news, conspiracy theories or misinformation.